jintonic/geant4/README.md

 - the **application developer**, who writes a Geant4 application,
 - the **framework provider**, who updates or extends Geant4 libraries.

-This website is provided to flatten the steep learning curve of Geant4 for its end users, with some thoughts on how application developers and framework providers can serve end users better.
+This guide is provided to flatten the steep learning curve of Geant4 for its end users, with some thoughts on how application developers and framework providers can serve end users better.

 [Q&A]: https://geant4-userdoc.web.cern.ch/UsersGuides/IntroductionToGeant4/html/IntroductionToG4.html#software-knowledge-required-to-use-the-geant4-toolkit